vanh17/Connect-3/README.md

-# Connect-3
+# Connect-3 r
 This was one of my child hold games.
+Android App